-After another stomach-filling breakfast, globetrotters have the option to enjoy a relaxing morning at Jesters Flat or saddle-up and ride to Rebecca Cool’s Art Gallery.
+After another stomach-filling breakfast, globetrotters have the option to enjoy a relaxing morning at the property or saddle-up and ride to Rebecca Cool’s Art Gallery.
 Rebecca’s paintings are inspired by a love of colours and patterns, and have a naive charm reminiscent of European folk art.
 An artist and illustrator all her life (she has illustrated many award winning children’s picture books), Rebecca will be there to greet you and explain her work and choice in many different mediums.
-You’ll have the chance to browse the gallery before riding back to Jesters Flat for lunch.
-After a siesta, you’re invited to mount-up and try your hand at polocrosse as tutored by Paul who played polocrosse for Australia for a number of years.
-This is a wonderful opportunity to experience this fast-paced game in a safe environment on the Jesters Flat field.
-You’ll also have the opportunity to try novelties such as barrel racing, flags and rescue racing games – re-living your Pony Club days!
-Dinner at Jesters Flat.
+You’ll have the chance to browse the gallery before riding back home for lunch.
+After a siesta, you’re invited to mount up and try your hand at polocrosse, as tutored by Paul, who played polocrosse for Australia for a number of years.
+This is a wonderful opportunity to experience this fast-paced game in a safe environment on Paul and Fiona’s home field.
+You’ll also have the opportunity to try novelties such as barrel racing, flags and rescue racing games – reliving your Pony Club days!
+Then another gourmet dinner awaits.

-Wake up to another day in globetrotting paradise!
+Wake up to another day in Globetrotting paradise!
 Why not take part in an early morning yoga session to stretch out those weary muscles and prepare for another day in the saddle?
-After a sumptuous breakfast you’ll be reunited with your JF horse and your guide Paul will lead you cross-country weaving along narrow bush tracks where you’ll arrive at St Margaret’s vineyard, one of the many vineyard’s that flank the Margaret River township.
-Again, plenty of opportunities to trot and canter along native bush tracks and through vineyard rows.
-Once you catch your breath, you’ll be treated to a barbecue lunch under a grove of trees in a park-like setting with local wine tasting.
-Forest ride back to Jesters Flat for dinner.
+After a sumptuous breakfast you’ll be reunited with your horse, then Paul will take you cross-country, weaving along narrow bush tracks until you arrive at St Margaret’s vineyard, one of the many vineyards that flank the Margaret River township.
+Again, there will be plenty of opportunities to trot and canter along native bush tracks and through vineyard rows.
+Once you catch your breath, you’ll be treated to a barbecue lunch under a grove of trees in a park-like setting with a local wine tasting.
+Then it’s a forest ride back to Paul and Fiona’s property for dinner.